 Did you think your baby wipes were only for your baby?
 Well, technically, yes, but do you know that you can use them to clean soft stains as well?
 By soft stains, I mean newly formed blots or patches of unknown things.

-3. Steam cleaners
+3. Steam Cleaners

-4. Rubbing alcohol
+4. Rubbing Alcohol

 So, grab a clean cloth, rub some rubbing alcohol and gently apply to the nasty spot on your cushions.
-Or you can use a spray bottle to spray some.
+Or you can use a spray bottle to spray it.
 I prefer the latter because it helps me apply a small amount to stay on the safe side.

 This is not over.
 After the application, leave the liquid to dry and then use a fabric brush to ward off the crumbled stains from the fabric.
 Once done, use your vacuum cleaner.
 You can repeat the same steps for your glider’s footstool.

-5. Stain removing solution
+5. Stain Removing Solution

-Also, make sure that you do not mix the two thoroughly.
+Also, make sure that you do not mix the two vigorously.
 Just gently work them around with a spoon and fill up a spray bottle.
 The beauty of this solution is that you can use it on the entire glider and also to clean sofas or other upholstery around your house.

 However, whether you can wash them in your machine or not completely depends on the size of the cushions and the size of the tub.
-If these two agree with each other, then put them in the wash.
+If these two agree with each other, then definitely put them in the wash.

-7. Remove Hard Stains with Enzyme Cleaners
+7. Remove Hard Stains With Enzyme Cleaners

 As I said, use enzymes only when you think there’s no other way because keeping it uncomplicated is better.
-I hope you get me.

-8. Dry clean
+8. Dry Clean

-In other words, it is expensive.
-If you use your money on the right service, your cushions will come out as new.
+In other words, it is expensive if you’ll be dry cleaning cushions every week.
+If you use your money on the right service, your cushions will come out clean as new.
 The dry cleaners use a plethora of chemicals and other solvents, not to mention steam and water, to remove every stain there is.